NervousBird/NervousBird/README.md

  I'm a NZ developer with ties to The Netherlands.
 Before getting into coding I was working a simple job at DHL, while learning Dutch, getting married, and doing general life things.
 Before even that, I was a freelance artist, doing illustration for private clients, and briefly working on a student magazine.
 I love making things, anything creative, and am extremely interested in ethical technologies, and making technology that actually helps society.
 (So not generative AI, pick up a pencil)

+Check out my art, webdesigns, and other things on my website here:
+ (to be added)

 ### Technologies

  ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)